Boris-wei/starter-academic/content/authors/admin/_index.md

 title: Boyi Wei
 email: ""
 ---
-**2001.8** Born in a family full of love in Hefei, China

-**2013.9-2016.6** Studied in Hefei No.50 Junior High School

-**2016.9-2019.6** Studied in Hefei No.8 Senior High School

-**2019.9-Now** Studying in School of Physical Sciences, University of Science and Technology of China.
+I was born in a fomily full of love in Agust,2001.
+Since then I've always been fascinated by science and technology and wish I could devote myself to these areas.

+I began to study in University of Science and Technology of China since 2019 as an undergraduate student majors in Physical Science.
+I wish I could apply what I've learned to my life and my career in the future.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.